-Based on the rules above, the hash used to construct MESSAGE-INTEGRITY-SHA256 includes the length field from the STUN message header.
-Prior to performing the hash, the MESSAGE-INTEGRITY-SHA256 attribute MUST be inserted into the message (with dummy content).
-The length MUST then be set to point to the length of the message up to, and including, the MESSAGE-INTEGRITY-SHA256 attribute itself, but excluding any attributes after it.
-Once the computation is performed, the value of the MESSAGE-INTEGRITY-SHA256 attribute can be filled in, and the value of the length in the STUN header can be set to its correct value -- the length of the entire message.
-Similarly, when validating the MESSAGE-INTEGRITY-SHA256, the length field should be adjusted to point to the end of the MESSAGE-INTEGRITY-SHA256 attribute prior to calculating the HMAC.
+The text used as input to HMAC is the STUN message, up to and including the attribute preceding the MESSAGE-INTEGRITY-SHA256 attribute.
+The length field of the STUN message header is adjusted to point to the end of the MESSAGE-INTEGRITY-SHA256 attribute.
+The value of the MESSAGE-INTEGRITY-SHA256 attribute is set to a dummy value.

+Once the computation is performed, the value of the MESSAGE-INTEGRITY-SHA256 attribute is filled in, and the value of the length in the STUN header is set to its correct value -- the length of the entire message.
+Similarly, when validating the MESSAGE-INTEGRITY-SHA256, the length field in the STUN header must be adjusted to point to the end of the MESSAGE-INTEGRITY-SHA256 attribute prior to calculating the HMAC over the STUN message, up to and including the attribute preceding the MESSAGE-INTEGRITY-SHA256 attribute.
 Such adjustment is necessary when attributes, such as FINGERPRINT, appear after MESSAGE-INTEGRITY-SHA256.
+See also Appendix B.1 for examples of such calculations.